abiy006/React-Redux/NewCRUD2.md

 $varEdit = $var1 + "Edit"

-(Get-Content -path ./AppTest.js -Raw) -replace "THIS IS THE END OF CCRUD IMPORT CODES","THIS IS THE END OF CCRUDDDDD IMPORT CODES `n`n// THIS IS THE BEGINING OF $varX IMPORT CODES import $varLayout from './$varX/roots/$varRoot';
+(Get-Content -path "frontend\src\App.js" -Raw) -replace "THIS IS THE END OF $var6 IMPORT CODES","THIS IS THE END OF $var6 IMPORT CODES `n`n// THIS IS THE BEGINING OF $varX IMPORT CODES import $varLayout from './$varX/roots/$varRoot';
 import $varMainPage, { loader as $varMainLoader } from './$varX/pages/$varMain';
 import $varNewPage from './$varX/pages/$varNew';